avaneev/prvhash/README.md

 (practically tested with up to 524288-bit state variables).
 Thus, PRVHASH recreates an analog of the number PI, and it should be possible to prove that existence of an infinite sequence of bits like PI is completely realistic;
 a person can create such sequence, too (in theory).
+Additionally, if such infinitely-precise spectrum is mapped to space- and time-bound physical processes, it brings a notion of existence of infinite Nyquist frequency and thus infinite energy.

 The mathematics offers an interesting understanding.
 Take in your mind a moment before the "Big Bang".
 Did mathematical rules exist at that moment?
 Of